bcdev/snap-cawa/src/main/resources/doc/cawa_processing_system.rst

 Various lookup tables are used for both TCWV and CTP retrieval, as described in more detail in [`2 <intro.html#References>`_] and [`3 <intro.html#References>`_].
 The smaller ones are included in the processor modules, but some of them are exceeding a reasonable package size.
 Therefore, these lookup tables need to be installed manually on the processing platform(s).
-This step is also described in more detail in :ref:`cawa_installation`.
+This step is also described in more detail in section :ref:`cawa_installation`.

 .. index:: Processing Flow